pachadotdev/cpp-for-r-users/02-functions.md

 }
 ```

-This will create a new matrix, which is a problem (i.e., think about the memory usage)
+This will create a new matrix, which is a problem (i.e., think about the memory usage).

+Important: Within R, I do not need to create a `main()` function in C++.

 In order to export the function, I added the following lines to `linalg-package.R`.